Philosophers

 The popular science-fiction idea that entangled particles connect everything in the universe, that telepathic communication of meaningful messages are being exchanged between different galaxies, even some galaxies billions of light years away, is simply nonsense.

-The sad truth about quantum entanglement is that there is nothing going from Alice to Bob or from Bob to Alice.
+The sad truth about quantum entanglement is that there is nothing at all going from Alice to Bob or from Bob to Alice.
 Even sadder, what is going from the common cause in the center to both Alice and Bob is a string of perfectly random bits, carrying exactly zero information!

 Quantum Cryptography and Quantum Key Distribution.